ironicbadger/pms-wiki/docs/advanced/combine-zfs-and-others.md

 !!! info
     Take a moment to read [this](https://github.com/trapexit/mergerfs/issues/634) issue on the mergerfs GitHub if you're a looking for more context on create policies - they can be a bit confusing to begin with.

+    You might find the best all round option to use in your `/etc/fstab` entry for mergerfs is `category.create=mfs`.
+This will fill all disks at roughly the same rate but not colocate entire "blobs".
+In otherwords, episodes from the same TV show might end up all over all your disks - in practice this doesn't matter but it might matter to you if you're a neat freak.

 It's best to try and keep the directories you'd like on ZFS uniquely named from those you don't so that MergerFS knows where to put them.

 ## Summary